-1.1 What is an Area Plan?
+What is an Area Plan?

-- 1.1.1 The Cabinet Office has responsibility, afforded to it by Section 2 of the Town and Country Planning Act 1999, to prepare the Island Development Plan.
-The purpose of this Plan (which is separated into two types) is to set out the general policies in respect of the development and other use of land on the Isle of Man and also to identify the proposals which relate to specific places or localities, depending on the particular plan area.
-The two types of plan prepared and which make up the Island Development Plan are: - a Strategic Plan, and - one or more Area Plans - 1.1.2 The Isle of Man Strategic Plan 2016 ("the Strategic Plan") was approved by Tynwald on 15th March 2016, coming into operation on 1st April 2016.
-The Strategic Plan sits at the top of the hierarchy in terms of statutory development plans on the Island and any Area Plans produced must be in general conformity with the Strategic Plan.
+The Cabinet Office has a responsibility, afforded to it by Section 2 of the Town and Country Planning Act 1999, to prepare the Island Development Plan.
+The purpose of this Plan (which is separated into two types) is to set out the general policies in respect of the development and other use of land on the Isle of Man and to also identify the proposals which relate to specific places or localities, depending on the particular plan area.
+The two types of plan prepared and which make up the Island Development Plan are:

+- a Strategic Plan, and - one or more Area Plans.

+1.1.2 The Isle of Man Strategic Plan 2016 ("the Strategic Plan") was approved by Tynwald on 1.1.2 1.1.2 The Strategic Plan sits at the top 1.1.2 of the hierarchy in terms of statutory development plans on the Island and any Area Plans produced must be in general conformity with the Strategic Plan.

-1.2 The implementation of Policy set out in the Isle of Man Strategic Plan
+The implementation of Policy set out in the Isle of Man Strategic Plan

 - 1.2.1 This Draft Area Plan for the East elaborates on the broad policies and proposals set out in the Isle of Man Strategic Plan relating them to precise areas of land.
 The content of the Plan has been drafted taking into account the Call for Sites exercise carried out in 2016, the Preliminary Publicity Consultation (published in 2017 and again for additional sites in 2018) as well as other evidence collated throughout this period. - 1.2.2 The Area Plan is made up of a Written Statement (this document) and a series of Maps.
-The Written Statement contains 'Proposals' which are either site specific or more in the nature of a policy statement for a specific area. - 1.2.3 A number of 'Recommendations' are also included.
+The Written Statement contains 'Proposals' which are either site specific or more in the nature of a policy statement for a specific area.

+A number of 'Recommendations' are also included.
 These are statements of intent where the Cabinet Office has no direct control over implementation.
 They are intended to act as encouragement to other Departments/bodies to work together to take action on or to deliver on particular matters/policy statements.

-1.3 How many Area Plans will there be?
+1.3.1 How many Area Plans will there be?

-1.3.1 It is the intention to produce a limited number of Area Plans.
+It is the intention to produce a limited number of Area Plans.
 There is already an Area Plan for the South which covers Castletown, Port Erin, Port St Mary, Rushen, Arbory, and Malew.

-1.3.2 This Plan, to be known once approved as - The Area Plan for the East - represents the second in the series which will be supplemented in the next few years by Area Plans for the North and West.
+This Plan, to be known once approved as - The Area Plan for the East - represents the second in the series which will be supplemented in the next few years by Area Plans for the North and West.
 Current legislation allows an area plan to relate either to the whole of the Island or to such part as may be specified therein and so there could, in the future, be a different number of area plans to that originally anticipated.
 For instance, the North and West Plans could be combined or a decision could be made to produce one all-Island Area Plan.
-The geographical coverage of the area plans thought most likely at the time of the Isle of Man Strategic Plan 20071 was identified in the Island Spatial Strategy (Chapter 5) of the Strategic Plan which was carried forward to the Strategic Plan 2016.
+The geographical coverage of the area plans thought most likely at the time of the Isle of Man Strategic Plan 2007 was identified in the Island Spatial Strategy (Chapter 5) of the Strategic Plan which was carried forward to the Strategic Plan 2016.
 The Plan coverage of the Plans for the South, North and West is set out below: